Small business password security is a big deal

-With the Cloudflare security leak fresh in our memories, now is a great time to remind everyone – especially small business owners – about the importance of small business password security.
+With so much news about security leaks, ransomware, and other cybersecurity threats, now is a great time to remind everyone – especially small business owners – about the importance of small business password security.

 Passwords are a pain – for everyone